giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 </div>

 <p align="justify">
 We now return to our network graph and label it according to our overall findings.
-Figure 13 illustrates the idenities of the most prevalent communities in the Twitter debate surrounding the Nord Stream sabotage.
+Figure 13 illustrates the identities of the most prevalent communities in the Twitter debate surrounding the Nord Stream sabotage.
 </p>

  <div align="center">